jaksonlabs/jakson/README.md

 This project is licensed under the terms of the MIT LICENSE.
 See the [LICENSE file](https://github.com/protolabs/libcarbon/blob/master/LICENSE).

-## Donate
+## Support

-If you find tools in this repository helpful, and want to support the author with a donation: give a donation to [patreon.com/pinnecke](patreon.com/pinnecke) ;)
+If you find tools in this repository helpful, and want to support with a donation: give a donation to [patreon.com/pinnecke](patreon.com/pinnecke) or via [paypal.me/MarcusPinnecke](http://paypal.me/MarcusPinnecke)

 ### States